7 Great Benefits of Solo Running – Why I Prefer To Run Alone

 That way I am keeping my mind fresh.

-If you are training with a club your coach will come up with a training plan and routes.
+If you are training with a club your coach will come up with a training plan and running routes.
 Even running with friends cannot always be a wild shot of freedom.
 You’ll have to talk it through in a nice and democratic manner, but still – it won’t be just your decision.

 On your own though, if you decide to run for three hours in an area size of a boxing ring, you can do it.